Jodie Foster Had An Unusual Childhood Supporting Her Family

 One does have to question a parent who allowed Jodie Foster to play a 12-year-old prostitute opposite Robert De Niro in Taxi Driver, which sounds extreme even through a 2018 lens.
 Foster was her family’s breadwinner at the time she starred in Taxi Driver, and it’s obvious that she has thought about her upbringing a great deal.
 Roles were reversed and she felt responsible to provide and for her mother’s happiness.

-“You operate on this primordial thing: ‘If [Mom]goes crazy, or is in a heap on the floor, or if she doesn’t have any money, she is going to leave me.
+“You operate on this primordial thing: ‘If [Mom] goes crazy, or is in a heap on the floor, or if she doesn’t have any money, she is going to leave me.
 That’s always having to get straight As, to be the best at everything, checking every single box, so my mom won’t leave me.
 I still feel that now, which is weird, because my mom has dementia, she is very down the path…”

 Jodie Foster on her 'fraught' relationship with her mother https://t.co/s7uESLqlVU via @